narlabharath/ct_vibe/frontend/README.md

 - `POST /upload` — Create a new session by uploading files
 - `GET /sessions` — List all sessions
 - `POST /sessions/{session_id}/rename` — Rename a session
+- `POST /query` — Send a chat message and receive an ordered list of output events (text/plot) for display

 ---